syncfusion-content/winui-docs/winui/Pyramid-Chart/Legend.md

 # Legend in WinUI Pyramid Chart (SfPyramidChart)

 The legend contains a list of series data points in the chart.
-The information provided in each legend item helps you to identify the corresponding data series in the chart.
+The information provided in each legend item helps you to identify the corresponding data in the chart.

 The following code example shows how to enable legend in the chart.